lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-04-05-github-blog-multiple-language-support-with-jekyll-theme-minimal-mistakes.md

 `Minimal Mistakes` theme shows all the categories a post holds at the end of the post by default, and therefore my English posts all show additional category `en` unless I change some codes.

-To avoid this I changed `_includes/category-list.html` file, making it `en` keyword is ignored in rendering category enumeration section at the end of a post.
+To avoid this I changed `_includes/category-list.html` file, making it ignore `en` keyword in rendering category enumeration section.

 ```html
 {% raw %}{% case site.category_archive.type %}